rui314/mold/BUGS.md

 Thread-local variables may be initialized (e.g. `thread_local int x = 5;`).
 The linker gathers all thread-local variables and put them into `PT_TLS` segment.
-At runtime, the contents of the segment is used as an "initialization image".
+At runtime, the contents of the segment is used as an "initialization image" for new threads.
 When a new thread is created, the image is memcpy'ed to the new thread's thread-local variable area.
 The initialization image itself is read-only at runtime.

-It took more than a day to find out the location where the memcpy call copies the initialization image to and the thread-local variables reside are different.
-As a result, thread-local variables have garbage as initial values, and the program crashes when using the varaibles.
+It took more than a day to find out the location where the memcpy call copies the initialization image to is different from the location where the thread-local variables reside.
+As a result, thread-local variables have garbage as initial values, and the program crashes when using them.

 The problem is that I set a very large value (4096) to the alignment of `PT_TLS` segment.
 All `PT_LOAD` segments are naturally aligned to the page boundary, so I use the same value for `PT_TLS`, but that was a mistake.
-When a thread initialization routine sets a value to `%fs`, it first aligns the end of the thread-local variable area address to `PT_TLS` alignment.
+When a thread initialization routine sets a value to `%fs`, it first aligns the end of the thread-local variable area address to `PT_TLS` alignment value.
 So, if you set a large value to `PT_TLS` alignment, `%fs` is set to a wrong place.

 I fixed `PT_TLS` alignment, and the bug was gone.